aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 ### Data Pipeline

-The Carbon Data Lake data pipeline is an event-driven Step Functions Workflow triggered by each upload to the Carbon Data Lake landing zone S3 bucket.
+The carbon data lake data pipeline is an event-driven Step Functions Workflow triggered by each upload to the carbon data lake landing zone S3 bucket.
 The data pipeline performs the following functions:

 1. AWS Glue Data Brew Data Quality Check: If the data quality check passes the data is passed to the next step.
 If the data quality check fails the admin user receives a Simple Notification Services alert via email.
-2. Data Transformation Glue Workflow: Batch records are transformed and prepared for the Carbon Data Lake calculator microservice.
+2. Data Transformation Glue Workflow: Batch records are transformed and prepared for the carbon data lake calculator microservice.
 3. Data Compaction: night data compaction jobs prepare data for analytics and machine learning workloads.
 4. Emissions Calculator Lambda Microservice: An AWS Lambda function performed emissions factor database lookup and calculation, outputting records to a Amazon DynamoDB table and to an S3 bucket for analytics and AI/ML application.
 5. Data Transformation Ledger: Each transformation of data is recorded to a ledger using Amazon Simple Queue Service, AWS Lambda, and Amazon DynamoDB.